-The Hot Start control regulates the starting current at arc initiation.
-Hot Start can be set to "Off" and no additional current is added at arc start.
-When set to the "On" position, additional current (relative to the preset current) is added for the first second after arc initiation.
+· The Hot Start control regulates the starting current at arc initiation.
+Hot Start can be set to "0" and no additional current is added at arc start.
+Increasing from 0 to 10 will increase the additional current (relative to the preset current) that is added at arc initiation.